FriendsOfEpub/blitz-tasks/README.md

 It is recommended to define a useful `scope` and `version` for each config file.
 Those 2 properties are informational today, but may be used for scoping changes to precise folders, etc. in the future.

-There are 5 optional properties bound to the scripts Blitz Tasks currently offers:
+There are 6 optional properties bound to the scripts Blitz Tasks currently offers:

 1. retag
 2. sanitize
 3. classify
 4. identify
+5. attributify
-5. append
+6. append

 Most of these scripts are conceptually “search & replace” for the Document Object Model (DOM), with CSS selectors as the syntax.
 However some may slightly differ so let’s see these scripts in detail.